 Library

 My kids call this room the library because of the wall of built-in bookshelves I added.
 I’m a big reader, so I love the idea of a home library.
 Plus it sounds so fancy!
 Our library is full of color and almost everything in here is either a killer yard sale find or a DIY project.
-(Those green chairs were only $30 for the pair!)
+(That blue velvet sofa was actually free!)

 Tutorial for built-in IKEA bookshelves